Educator Orientation

 We recommend starting with the Program Handbook.

-If you’re new to us, the Youth Design Challenge serves as a bridge from core concepts to advanced project-focused learning for students.
+The Biomimicry Youth Design Challenge serves as a bridge from core concepts to advanced project-focused learning for students.
 We equip learners with the tools they need to solve the world’s pressing problems using the techniques of nature.
-Students choose which Sustainable Development Goal(s) (SDGs) they’d like to pursue based on their interests.
+Students choose which Sustainable Development Goal(s) (SDGs) they’d like to pursue based on their interests and what they see as relevant to their communities.

 Our challenge provides a framework for educators of all types to introduce biomimicry as a lens for exploration and problem solving — within and beyond the classroom.
 It sparks curiosity and ingenuity in middle and high school students, turning learners into makers.

-For more information on how the YDC aligns with Next Generation Science Standards (NGSS) and the SDGs, visit this resource.
+For more information on how the BYDC aligns with Next Generation Science Standards (NGSS) visit the following resources:

 NGSS Alignments: High School | Middle School